 You can request specific buildings, but they’re not guaranteed.
 Online check in no longer allows for these specific requests, so you’ll have to call them in, or have your travel agent call in your request.

 - You can request a room here in hopes of a better location in the resort, however, requests are not guaranteed.
 If requesting a room that’s not preferred, Jamaica 45 and Aruba 52 will be your closest to the food court.

 - The entire section of Aruba is great, as it gets you closest to the Riviera Skyliner Station.

 - Martinique takes up the other side of the resort and is between the Riviera and Port Royale.
 Check the map below to see which area may make the most sense to you.

-- We stayed in Jamaica 43 and were about 6-7 minutes walking distance to Old Port Royale via the bridge.
+- We stayed in Jamaica 43 and 45 several times and were about 6-7 minutes walking distance to Old Port Royale via the bridge.
 We loved this location because we were also about 2-3 minutes from our bus stop.

 Pros of Disney’s Caribbean Beach Resort

 As a large resort, Caribbean Beach actually does feel like you are on an island somewhere.
 We’ve never felt that it was too crowded and there was always room for us on the beach.
 We love that the food court wasn’t too crazy in the mornings and the grounds are relaxing.
 It’s such an atmosphere change from the All-Stars resorts.
 While not overly “Disney” there still is all the Disney flair in the gift shops, rooms, and shops at Old Port Royale.
 Plus, add in Sebastian’s Bistro and strolls along the beaches and you’ll remember you’re visiting the most magical place on earth.